Episode

 .

-and Susan yell at him, Guy comes to his senses and sees what he's doing.
+(As Lance and Susan yell at him, Guy comes to his senses and sees what he's doing.
+He stops dead

-then slowly ducks under the side of the shelter and starts backing away
+for a moment, then slowly ducks under the side of the shelter and starts backing away from it, staring

-ruined roof.
-He stops and remains motionless, forgetting his pain
+at the frayed, ruined roof.
+He stops and remains motionless, forgetting his pain when he realizes

 .